mislav/hub/share/man/man1/hub.1.md

 is named "origin" and that the git remote for the upstream repository is named "upstream".
 See <https://help.github.com/articles/configuring-a-remote-for-a-fork/>

-The default branch (usually "master") for the current repository is detected like so:
+The main branch for the current repository is detected like so:

     git symbolic-ref refs/remotes/origin/HEAD